 - R-OCD is when you obsess over whether or not you love your partner and whether this is the “right” relationship.
 R-OCD can also include frequent comparative analysis in which you obsess over the physical, social, and/or personality attributes of your partner as a means of determining if they are “the one.”

 - Obsessive jealousy is another form of distressing OCD in relationships.
 This is when you obsess over the idea that your partner may leave you, cheat, or be attracted to others.

 Below, we’ll look at a brief synopsis of how these relationship obsessions may present themselves.
 After that, we’ll look at what treatment could look like for managing these obsessions.

-If suffering from R-OCD, you may be consumed by thoughts like “How can I be sure I love my partner?” or “What if this is not the right relationship for me?”
-You may also have obsessions that focus on your partner’s attributes, such as “Is he attractive enough?” or “Is he smart enough?”
-In an attempt to manage the distress associated with these thoughts, for instance:
+If you suffer from R-OCD, you may be consumed by thoughts such as: “How can I be sure I love my partner?” or “What if this is not the right relationship for me?”
+You may also obsessively focus on your partner’s attributes, asking yourself things like “Is he attractive enough?” or “Is he smart enough?”
+You may find yourself engaging in very specific rituals in an attempt to manage the distress associated with these thoughts, for instance:

 The goal of treatment is to help you accept and live with the uncertainty that is inherent in romantic relationships.
-No one can know for sure what behaviors our partners may or may not engage in.
+No one can know for sure what behaviors our partners may or may not be engaging in.
 The only thing any of us can do is look at the information in front of us.
 Also, we can assume that our partners are with us because they want to be.
 If we find evidence indicating that we cannot trust our partner, we deal with this as it arises.
 We do not go looking for such evidence.

 If you suspect that you or someone you care about has R-OCD, please start by getting an evaluation from a qualified OCD specialist.
-I say a specialist because OCD does not respond well to standard supportive talk therapy.
+I say a specialist because OCD does not usually respond well to standard supportive talk therapy.